Probabilistic simulation of mesoscopic "Schr\"odinger cat" states: Abstract

 \section{Abstract}

-We carry out probabilistic phase-space simulations of several quantum paradoxes, including multipartite Bell violations for up to 60 qubits.
+We carry out probabilistic phase-space sampling of mesoscopic Schr\"odinger cat quantum states, demonstrating multipartite Bell violations for up to 60 qubits.
 We use states similar to those generated in photonic and ion-trap experiments.
-These results demonstrate that quantum paradoxes are directly accessible to probabilistic sampling, and we analyze the properties of sampling errors.
+These results show that mesoscopic quantum superpositions are directly accessible to probabilistic sampling, and we analyze the properties of sampling errors.
+We also demonstrate dynamical simulation of super-decoherence in ion traps.
 Our computer simulations can be either exponentially faster or slower than experiment, depending on the correlations measured.

 The calculation of quantum dynamics for large quantum systems is exponentially hard if carried out through direct solutions of Schr\"odinger's equation.
-In analyzing this problem, Feynman asked: \emph{``Can quantum systems be probabilistically simulated by a classical computer?''} \citep{Feynman1982}.
-His answer was \emph{``If \ldots{} there's no hocus-pocus, the answer is certainly, No!''}.
-The argument rested on the key assumption that Bell inequalities \citep{Bell1964} could not be violated using probability distributions.
-Feynman proposed the development of quantum computers to solve this problem, although scaling these to large sizes is also hard.
+In analyzing this problem, Feynman realized that probabilistic methods could potentially solve this problem.
+Analyzing this further, he asked: \emph{``Can quantum systems be probabilistically simulated by a classical computer?''} \citep{Feynman1982}, and gave the answer \emph{``If \ldots{} there's no hocus-pocus, the answer is certainly, No!''}.
+Feynman continued, \emph{``This is called the hidden-variable problem: it is impossible to represent the results of quantum mechanics with a classical universal device''. }His argument apparently rested on the assumption that Bell inequalities \citep{Bell1964} could not be violated using probability distributions \citep{Hey1999,Stolze2008}; the remainder of his paper analyzed Clauser's two-photon Bell state experiment \citep{Clauser1969} to illustrate the point.

+Here we investigate Feynman's claim that probabilistic simulation of quantum systems is impossible by providing, we believe, an important explicit counterexample.
+We carry out a probabilitistic simulation of the moments of an extreme Schr\"odinger cat quantum superposition state: namely, the $N$-partite Greenberger-Horne-Zeilinger (GHZ) state \citep{Greenberger1989}, that has been shown to violate multipartite Bell inequalities for all $N$ \citep{Mermin1990}.
+For $N=2$, this corresponds to the Bell state example given in Feynman's argument.
+We investigate the scaling behavior of probabilistic sampling with the number of particles $N$ through direct simulation of the multipartite Bell violations.
+To achieve this, we employ the positive phase-space distributions of quantum optics \citep{Husimi1940,Drummond1980,Hillery1984,Gardiner2004} for our calculations.
+These have statistical moments which correspond to those measured in Bell violations.

+Our study conveys the qualification necessary for Feynman's argument to be strictly correct.
+Probabilistic simulation of quantum systems by classical computer cannot be ruled out, based on the hidden variable problem.
+Indeed, our results show that probabilistic quantum simulation methods are promising.
+What is ruled out is only probabilistic simulation based on the hidden variables of classical realism, where the trajectories in phase space are constrained to correspond to the real values obtained if the spins, positions and momenta of the particles were actually measured.
+In our simulations, the variables associated with the simulation are necessarily nonclassical: as in weak measurements \citep{Aharonov1988,Goggin2011}, their values extend outside the allowed eigenvalue range.